Most of us have wonderful childhood memories of Santa coming to bring us presents at Christmas… oh, those were the days!

 Santa Claus is probably one of the most universally recognised figures in the world.
 The concept actually originated from Saint Nicholas, a patron saint famous for giving generous gifts to the poor.
 The pronunciation of Saint Nicholas in Dutch is Sinnterklaas which is where the name Santa Claus came from!
 Bet you never knew that, eh?!

-Around the world, there are lots of different names for him, and the idea has been adopted and interpreted in various ways.
-Here are some I found out about…
+Around the world, there are lots of different names for Santa Claus, and the idea has been adopted and interpreted in various ways.

 1. English: Santa Claus / Father Christmas

 In the UK, US and Canada, Santa Claus or Father Christmas is believed to travel around the world on his sleigh, pulled by reindeer.
 He comes down the chimney the night between the 24th and 25th December leaving presents for children under the Christmas tree!
 Children often leave Christmas stockings by the fireplace that Santa can fill with small gifts and sweets.
 Some families will leave a snack for him for his travels.
 In the UK, it’s common to leave a mince pie (a traditional festive pastry) and a glass of whisky / sherry for Santa, and a carrot for the reindeer!

 In the US and Canada, some people call him Kris Kringle, which originates from the German word Christkind (Christ child).
 Here it’s custom to leave milk and cookies to keep him going.
 He’s got a lot of presents to deliver, after all!

 2. French: Père Noël / Papa Noël (lit.
 Father Christmas / Daddy Christmas)

 In France, it is Père Noël who delivers presents either on the eve of 24th December or on the morning of 25th December.
 In the east of France, he is accompanied by Le Père Fouettard, a man dressed in black who is said to punish the children if they misbehave.
 Better be good then!